Ludwintor/TonTradesTracker/README.md

 ### How to get channel id?
 Start bot [`@JsonDumpBot`](https://t.me/JsonDumpBot) and forward any message from target channel to this bot.
 Look for `forward_from_chat` property and find `id` in this object

-### How to get DeDust pool address?
-Open target pool at https://dedust.io/pools.
-Look at url again and copy address after `/pools/`

 ### How to convert address to hexadecimal form?
 https://ton.org/address